bradleypallen/t4gm-unpublished/README.md

 Additional information about the linked data at t4gm.info can be found at [the entry for the dataset on the CKAN Data Hub][7].
 ## Future work

-Our best intentions are to generalize this implementation into a Node module that can support unpublishing of linked data resources in general.
+Our intention is to generalize this implementation into a Node module that can support unpublishing of linked data resources in general.

 ## License